 Walking in Antarctica is a project of photographs and sculpture by Helen Glazer inspired and informed by her experiences as a grantee of the National Science Foundation Antarctic Artists and Writers Program.
 Her particular photographic vision, innovative application of emerging 3D technologies, and storytelling skills have enabled her to capture and communicate experiences of remote places that the tourist ships do not reach and few people get to witness in person.
 Through her artwork, Glazer strives to convey the wonder and complexity of the natural world to others, in order to motivate a desire to protect and preserve wild places.

 Most of the images shown here were printed in 2016 and 2017.
 Work on the project is ongoing; other photographs are yet to be printed and other sculptures are in progress.
-A solo traveling exhibition premiered at Goucher College in 2017-2018.
-Other images, sculptures and subjects not presented at the original venue could also be included or substituted to tailor the display to a particular site’s space and mission.
+A solo traveling exhibition premiered at Goucher College in 2017-2018 and is available for rental from ExhibitsUSA for 2022-2027.

 Selected photographs and sculpture, project overview and links to more images and media coverage below.

 Overview, continued from above: The images surprise visitors with vivid depictions of richly articulated and colorful environments that counter the common perception of a bleak, white wasteland.
 The sculptures offer an opportunity to experience the unique polar ice and rock formations from different vantage points as objects in space and are the first, and thus far only, such sculptural works of the Antarctic landscape.